rust-lang/blog.rust-lang.org/posts/inside-rust/2022-07-29-compiler-team-2022-midyear-report.md

-Of the nineteen ambitions that reported some progress so far this year, fourteen of them (14/19) also said that at the start of the year, they had either *no goals* or *no plan* to achieve those goals.
+Of the nineteen ambitions that reported some progress so far this year, fourteen of them (14/19) also said that at the start of the year, they had either *no specific goals*, or *no plan* to achieve their goals.
 Ten of those fourteen say they now have a better understanding of the problem, and five of those fourteen say they now have a plan.